 Location.
 27° 56.535′ N, 82° 4.808′ W. Marker is near Plant City, Florida, in Hillsborough County.
 Marker is on Horton Road north of State Road 60, on the right when traveling north.
 The marker is in the rural Bealsville community, which is one mile west of the Polk County line, and around 7 miles southeast of Plant City.
 The marker stands along Horton Road in front of the former school.
 Touch for map.
 Marker is at or near this postal address: 5110 Horton Road, Plant City FL 33567, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Bealsville (approx. 0.4 miles away); 320th Bombardment Group (M) (approx. 5.4 miles away); Bing Rooming House (approx. 5.4 miles away); Turkey Creek School (approx. 5˝ miles away); Echebucsassa Post Office (approx. 5.6 miles away); Plant City Union Depot (approx. 5.7 miles away); Town of Plant City (approx. 5.7 miles away); Site of Methodist Episcopal Church South (approx. 5.7 miles away).
 Touch for a list and map of all markers in Plant City.

 More about this marker.
 The marker is capped with the official logo of Hillsborough County, Florida.

 Regarding Glover School.
-Bealsville resident William A. Glover received the honor of having the Glover School named for him after his family donated the land for the school.
+Bealsville resident William A. Glover received the honor of having the Glover School named for him after his family

 The Glover School was added to the U.S. National Register of Historic Places in 2001 (ref #01001307).